top of page

 In an adjacent ward a recovering stroke patient was due to be discharged in the next few days and suffered a lengthy seizure becoming unconscious.
 Drugs were administered to him to regain consciousness.
 Not exactly instilling in me the confidence of the rehab. centre’s assessment on my readiness for my imminent discharge.
 I was wondering how I will cope by myself at home?
 No at home Care Plan was planned or established by the medical profession.
 My thoughts were that future welfare dependency was inevitable.

 One of the facilities visitors was the minister of my local church.
 A coincidence chance meeting.
-With myself using a walking frame together we attended the adjoining palliative care facility to give thanks again to staff from two years ago.
+With myself pushing a wheeled walking frame together we attended the adjoining palliative care facility to give thanks again to staff from two years ago.
 But the familiar staff I remembered had moved on.
 The Minister's comforting presence and support was greatly appreciated.
 I was visited only once in Ballarat Rehab.

 Day Pass Out Refused

 A longtime friend agreed to drive me home and back for a day on an upcoming weekend.
 This meant a return drive of three hours.
-However, on presentation at the main entry reception the facility person-in-charge refused me a pass out.
+However, on presentation to the main entry reception the facility person-in-charge refused me a pass out.
 I was judged too high a risk to be given a pass out due to the current summer heat wave conditions.
 With disappointment prevailing.
 I apologised to my driver for the wasted long drive.
-I would have liked a short break from the hospital environment.
+I would have liked a short one day break from the hospital environment.
 Now unable due to doctor's orders.
-I was approaching two months of unbroken hospital stays and still I cannot return home.
-Within another week I was discharged.

-Hospital Rehabilitation Discharge
+Hospital Rehabilitation Discharge 😀

 I required home help with housework and to be driven about.
 I was physically incapable of driving.
 A home help service was made available usually once per week for the following several months and was provided by local government providers.
 Prior to approval and following rehabilitation discharge, I needed to seek out and enquire if I met eligibility requirements for this health service.
 I was told I did meet eligibility.
 However, there was a monthly fee payable.
 Also, I qualified for long term podiatry services for a nominal fee.
 I was thankful for services provided even if it was at a personal cost.
-In the months after hospital discharge, I used a walking frame with just a walking stick on very brief occasions.
-My duration of home help care was uncertain.

 Home Self Care Struggle

-Local Hospital Infusions
+Local Hospital IVIG Infusions

 All infusions are carried out in the same wards, with the same familiar nursing staff and the same infusion method my wife received for cancer chemo treatment.
 The same familiar medical equipment.
 Two years on.
 Here I am.
 Surrounded by everything I wanted to forget.
 In my mind cancer kills and CIDP cripples.
 Me, a distressed witness of prior circumstance.
 I was back in the same environment and building.
 I reminded myself it's all for the best and left it at that.
 Accepting the hard physical and mental health challenges that I knew lay ahead.